New Dates: 21st August to 30th September 2021

 It is an intermediate level workshop – open for participants from all over India and abroad.

 Number of participants: Upto 20.

 3 Seats are reserved for participants from HIAL and 3 seats are reserved for participants from Auroville and the bioregion.
 Preference will be given to Aurovilian youth on the strength of application / statement of purpose.

 For Foreigners: $1500

-*Fees is including on-campus accommodation and meals (for 34 days of workshop + 3 days before + 3 days after = total 40 days)
+*Fee includes on-campus accommodation and meals (for 41 days of workshop + 2 days before + 2 days after = total 45 days)

 Please fill the application form and write the statement of purpose thoughtfully.
 Selection will be on strength of application i.e on the basis of merit and motivation to join the workshop.
-Applications will be processed within 3 days of receipt.
-Selected participants will be notified by the 4th day after receiving an application.
-Fee payment is expected within 4 days of selection.
-Participation will be confirmed upon verification of payment.
+We shall contact you after we receive your application.

 EQUIPMENT DETAILS :